Kathua case: Six persons, including 61-year-old village head, convicted by Pathankot court

 The son of 61-year-old Sanji Ram was acquitted.

 Six of the seven accused in the Kathua rape and murder case were convicted by a court in Pathankot on Monday, NDTV reported.
 The quantum of punishment will be announced at 2 pm.

-The case is about the alleged rape and murder of an eight-year-old girl in Jammu and Kashmir’s Kathua district in January 2018.
+The case relates to the murder and rape of an eight-year-old girl in Jammu and Kashmir’s Kathua district in January 2018.
 The court had completed the hearings on June 3 and had reserved its verdict.

 Those convicted were: 61-year-old former government official and village head Sanji Ram, special police officers Deepak Khajuria and Surinder Kumar, head constable Tilak Raj, sub-inspector Anand Dutta, and Parvesh Kumar, a friend of Ram’s minor nephew.
 Ram’s nephew was also accused, but faces trial in a juvenile justice court.
 Ram’s son Vishal Jangotra was acquitted.